muellerc/lambda-custom-runtime-minimal-jre-17/README.md

 ```

 The script does the following tasks:
   a) use the latest Amazon Linux 2 image and install Amazon Corretto 17
   b) copy the software directory into the Docker container and run the build using Maven, which create an uber jar
   c) run jdeps to calculate the Java module dependencies for this uber jar
   d) feeding the jdeps output into jlink, creating a minimal Java 17 JRE which only contains the necessary modules to run this jar
   e) create the runtime.zip archive, based on the AWS Lambda custom runtime specification
   f) extracts the runtime.zip archive from the Docker image into your project root directory

+NOTE!

+> The AWS Lambda Java Runtime Interface Client (RIC) is platform dependent.
+For this example, I assume you use an x86 machine!
+> However, to make it easier for you to go through this example, I also provide the final custom runtime archive for x86 and arm64 in the [runtimes](/runtimes) folder.
+Just copy them into the root directory of this project, if you cannot or don't want to build both.

 4. Provision the AWS infrastructure (mainly Amazon API Gateway, AWS Lambda and Amazon DynamoDB) using AWS CDK: